Nikon D700 vs Canon 5D Mark II

-The Nikon D700 and the Canon EOS 5D Mark II are two digital cameras that were officially introduced, respectively, in July 2008 and September 2008.
+The Nikon D700 and the Canon EOS 5D Mark II are two digital cameras that were announced, respectively, in July 2008 and September 2008.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with a full frame sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Canon provides 21 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Nikon has a resolution of 12.1 megapixels, whereas the Canon provides 21 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Nikon D700 vs Canon 5D Mark II

 An illustration of the physical size and weight of the Nikon D700 and the Canon 5D Mark II is provided in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the D700 – represents 100 percent across all the size and weight measures).
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the D700 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D Mark II is somewhat smaller (4 percent) than the Nikon D700.
 Moreover, the 5D Mark II is markedly lighter (21 percent) than the D700.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.